 All Aubrey Organics products carry the "leaping bunny" logo, the internationally recognized symbol for "cruelty free" cosmetics.
 Established by the Coalition for Consumer Information in Cosmetics (CCIC), a group of eight national animal protection organizations, the leaping bunny represents a single, comprehensive standard.
 Whenever you see this logo, you can be sure neither the product, nor any of its ingredients has been tested on animals.

-For the last 40 years Aubrey Organics and its CEO and founder, Aubrey Hampton, have been vocal opponents of animal testing.
+For more than 40 years, Aubrey has been a vocal opponent of animal testing.
 We have never tested on animals, and we never will.

 As early as 1976, the European Cosmetic, Toiletry and Perfumery

 Association saw the need to develop industry standards for the testing

 and labeling of sun care products.
 Their objective has been to simplify

 the labeling system, improve testing methods, and provide clear

 Although SPF is mainly an indicator of protection against UVB rays, the European commission determined that protection from UVA rays, which can cause wrinkling, hyperpigmentation (sun spots) and other signs of premature aging, should be factored in when evaluating a sunscreen’s ability to adequately protect the skin.

 To ensure safety and efficacy, the commission has established the ratio of UVA protection in a sunscreen should be at least 1/3 of the UVB sun protection factor.
 Sunscreens that display the symbol pictured above meet or exceed these standards.